mithcs/aurders/README.md

 ## Contributing
-We welcome contributions of all kinds!
+All kinds of contribtions are welcome!
 Whether you're fixing bugs, improving documentation, adding features, or even suggesting ideas, your help is greatly appreciated.